aws-samples/amazon-ivs-clip-manifest/serverless/README.md

-# Getting Started installing the backend API
+# Amazon IVS clip manifest: Application Web UI + APIs

-The following steps show how to use AWS SAM to create a deployment build around Amazon Simple Storage Service (Amazon S3), Amazon API Gateway and AWS Lambda, Amazon CloudFront.
-It also attach the Amazon CloudFront distribution to the Amazon S3 bucket, and apply the required policies to both.
+The following steps show how to use AWS SAM to create a deployment build around Amazon Simple Storage Service (Amazon S3), Amazon API Gateway, and AWS Lambda, Amazon CloudFront.
+It also attaches the Amazon CloudFront distribution to the Amazon S3 bucket and applies the required policies.
+Finally, you can run the Web UI application component locally sto render your recordings and manage your clips.

 The [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/) is an open-source framework for building serverless applications.
 Built on [AWS CloudFormation](https://aws.amazon.com/cloudformation/), AWS SAM provides shorthand syntax to declare serverless resources using JSON or YAML.
 During deployment, AWS SAM transforms the serverless resources into CloudFormation syntax, enabling you to build serverless applications faster.
 As a companion to AWS SAM, the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-reference.html#serverless-sam-cli) is a command line tool that operates on AWS SAM templates.